 - Wage war on your disease.
 Get to know it, research, experiment, and be vigilant.
 Sometimes that means resting.

 - Do things you love that keep your brain or body active.
 Learn a new language.
 Take a cooking class or write a book.

 - Give.
 Volunteer for an organization that supports your affliction or another cause that is unrelated.
-Thinking about someone besides yourself when you have a chronic condition is KEY.
+Thinking about someone besides yourself when you have a chronic condition is key.

 - Reduce stress by reducing the unessential. aka … simplify your life

 I hope these ideas will give you a place to start.
-You have brilliant opportunity to turn your life around or to continue to enjoy the benefits of health.
+You have a brilliant opportunity to turn your life around or to continue to enjoy the benefits of health.
 The possibilities are endless if you are willing to do the work.
 Be hopeful, vigilant and kind to give yourself the best chance for long lasting health and the strength to fight when you need to.

 And, if you are lucky enough not to be diagnosed with anything, still fight for your health.
-If you don’t, you might not get a chance to fight for anything else.

 Disclaimer: I am not a doctor.
 Review these ideas with a doctor and see if any or all of them make sense for you.
-Please share questions and ideas about how to live a healthier life in the comment section.
-I’d love to hear your story and I am sure it will inspire other readers.